rust-lang/reference/src/attributes/diagnostics.md

 >    = note: Note 2
 > ```

-r[attributes.diagnostic.on_unimplemented.allowed-positions]
-The attribute should be placed on a [trait declaration], though it is not an error to be located in other positions.

 r[attributes.diagnostic.on_unimplemented.syntax]
 The attribute uses the [MetaListNameValueStr] syntax to specify its inputs, though any malformed input to the attribute is not considered as an error to provide both forwards and backwards compatibility.